Margaret Mead hitting the books

 Mead’s personal motto: “Be lazy, go crazy!”

-7.)
-A Few Great Margaret Mead Quotations below:
+7) A Few of Margaret Mead’s Famous Quotations are below:

 - Mothers are a biological necessity; fathers are a social invention.